cyberphor/knowledge-base/cloud/README.md

 ![cloud-service-models.png](/cloud/cloud-service-models.png)

 ### Cloud Service Deployment Models
+**Public**
+In a Public cloud model, the CSP owns the cloud and access is available to any customer.

 **Private**
-In a Private cloud model, a single customer owns the data center and access is restricted to its employees.
+In a Private cloud model, you own the cloud and access is restricted to your organization.

-**Public**
-In a Public cloud model, the CSP owns the data center and access is available to any customer.

 **Community**
 In a Community cloud model, a single customer owns the cloud and access is restricted to multiple customers.